M.D. Admissions FAQ

 The Committee on Admissions considers requests for one (1) or two (2) year deferrals from accepted applicants.
 All deferral requests should be emailed to email@example.com No deferrals will be considered by the Committee on Admissions after May 15.
 Applicants accepted after May 15 are ineligible for deferral.

-Once you’ve been placed on the waitlist, you have unlimited letters of interest to show the committee that you are still interested in attending GUSOM.
+Once you’ve been placed on the waitlist, you are able to send letters of interest to show the committee that you are still interested in attending GUSOM.
 These letters of interest are submitted via the online portal.
 You can submit anything that you feel adds strength to your application.
 As a reminder, the waitlist remains open until orientation begins.

 Turn-around time is generally eight to ten weeks and may vary at different stages in the application cycle.
 Please be assured that every application is individually reviewed prior to committee decision.